Fen-Phen Lawyer, Cynthia K. Garrett, has been representing Pondimin & Redux victims since 1998. Accepting new Fen-Phen clients nationwide.

 The Eleventh Amendment to the AHP Diet Drug Settlement is intended to provide a "simpler, streamlined, and more efficient administrative process to implement the Settlement Agreement."
-If approved the AHP Settlement Trust would be terminated and all claims would be processed by BrownGreer, a claims administration company with over 25 years of extensive experience in mass tort claim management.
+The Amendment was approved by the Court on August 28, 2023.

 On July 11, 2023, the Eleventh Amendment received preliminary approval.
 To see the Court Order, click here.
 Affected Claimants will have an opportunity to be heard before the Court makes a final ruling.
 The proposed changes will not be in effect unless and until the Court grants final approval.

 On August 28, 2023, the Court approved the Eleventh Amendment effective September 27, 2023.
 To see the Court Order, click here.

 Pondimin and Redux were withdrawn from the U.S. market in 1997 after they were found to cause damage to the aortic and mitral heart valves and resulting medical complications.
 These two diet drugs were also found to cause a lung condition called primary pulmonary hypertension which is also referred to as pulmonary arterial hypertension WHO group 1.

 Pondimin and Redux were manufactured and distributed by American Home Products.
 American Home Products changed its name to Wyeth, LLC in 2002, and in 2009 became a subsidiary of Pfizer, Inc.